P2PSP/core/doc/NAT_traversal.md

   incorporated.
 * The monitor forwards the retry message to the splitter, appending the source port of peer 2 towards the monitor.
-* The splitter determines the port step of peer 2 using the retry messages, and sends address, port and determined port step to peer 1.
+* The splitter determines the port step of peer 2 using the retry messages.
+* The splitter binds a new socket to a random port and sends address, port and determined port step of peer 2 and the port of the new socket to peer 1.
+* Peer 1 sends a hello message to the new splitter socket to determine its currently allocated source port for later peer arrivals.
 * Peer 1 and 2 start sending hello messages to each other, each for a number of predicted possible ports, until an acknowledge is received.
 * When receiving a hello message, the peers send the used source port of the